 - Chemist Joseph Fourier publishes his Analytic Theory of Heat, a French-language treatise on physical science (France).

-- Charles Babbage designs a programmable Difference Engine (UK).
+- Charles Babbage designs a programmable Difference Engine, a precursor to the computer (UK).

-- Jean-François Champollion translates the hieroglyphics on the Rosetta Stone (France).
+- Jean-François Champollion translates the Egyptian hieroglyphics on the Rosetta Stone (France).

 - Symphony No. 8 in B minor “Unfinished”, by Franz Schubert (Austria).